 Women who take multivitamins may be less likely to experience ovulatory infertility; women who take six or more tablets had the lowest relative risk for infertility.
 This shows you the importance of supplementation from the beginning of conception.

-At Nutrition Genome, I do programs for couples before conception to outline the most beneficial diet for future parents based on their unique genetics and biochemistry.
-This preparation has the potential to shape the gene expression of the child during pregnancy and even extend to the grandchildren.
+At Nutrition Genome, the nutrigenomic analysis shows you the most beneficial diet based on unique genetic variants and biochemicial needs.
+Choline, omega-3’s and folate requirements can vary dramatically woman to woman.
+Knowing how to hit your personal nutritional targets helps shape the gene expression of the child during pregnancy and even extend to the grandchildren.
 It also gives the mother sufficient reserves so that her health isn’t dramatically altered.

 Epigenetics is the study of how this expression occurs from our diet, environment, relationships, and stress.
 What you eat has an epigenetic effect on your genes.
 According to David Williams, principal investigator for the Linus Pauling Institute at Oregon State University, “DNA expression can be altered at any age, but the fetus is especially susceptible because these pathways are very active as tissues grow and differentiate.”

 Prenatal Vitamin and Mineral Research

 According to the 2009 statistics from the U.S Department of Agriculture, here is the list of nutrients that women are commonly low in and support the need for prenatal supplements:

 Vitamin E: 86%